B-UMMI/Chewie-NS/README.md

 #}
 ```

-The code block that perform the redirection to the server name should also be commented out to avoid redirection to the main instance of Chewie-NS.
+The code block that performs the redirection to the server name should also be commented out to avoid redirection to the main instance of Chewie-NS.

 ```nginx
 # Redirect IP to Server Name